Anilingus: Health risk

-Anilingus has potential health risks arising from the oral contact with human feces.
+Anilingus has potential health risks arising from the oral contact with feces.
 Diseases which may be transmitted by contact with feces include: bacterial diseases including shigellosis (bacillary dysentery); viral systemic diseases including hepatitis A, hepatitis B, hepatitis C, poliomyelitis, human papillomavirus (HPV) and herpes simplex virus; parasites including intestinal parasites; and infections and inflammations chlamydia infection, gastroenteritis, conjunctivitis, gonorrhea, lymphogranuloma venereum and other sexually transmitted infections.

 Applying the mouth to the genitals immediately after applying it to the anus can introduce the bacterium Escherichia coli ("E. coli") into the urethra, leading to a urinary tract infection.
 HIV/AIDS is not believed to be easily transmitted through anilingus.

 Anilingus with a number of casual partners increases the health risks associated with the practice.
 Generally, people carrying infections that may be passed on during anilingus appear healthy.
 Parasites may be in the feces if undercooked meat was consumed.
 The feces contain traces of hepatitis A only if the infected person has eaten contaminated food.